jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 Kerberoast:
 --
-Windows Logs can be used to detect and alert a Kerberoast attack technique.
-For this to work properly, the AD Domain Controller will need to configure and enable the “Audit Kerberos Service Ticket Operations” so that the Domain Controller logs Kerberos Service Ticket requests.
+Native Windows Event Logging can be used to detect and alert the execution of the Kerberoast attack technique.
+For the robustness of this Alert Detection Strategy to succeed, the Domain Controllers’ advanced security auditing policy, will need to be configured and enabled to log the Kerberos Authentication Service and Service Ticket Operations.
+This will allow the Domain Controller to log Kerberos Service Ticket requests.

 ***Windows Event ID 4769:*** *Kerberos service ticket was requested*